dennissxz/data-science-handbook/13-statistics/23-common-tests.md

 T = \frac{Z}{\sqrt{V/n}} \sim t_{n}
 $$

-In short, independent standard normal and chi-squared random variables can be used to construct a $t$ distribution.
+In short, an independent standard normal random variable and a chi-squared random variable can be used to construct a $t$ distribution.
+We will use this lemma in a moment.

 If $X_i \overset{\text{iid}}{\sim} \mathcal{N} (\mu, \sigma^2)$, then